sandhawke/psdad/rwot8.md

 ## Motivation

-Consider the scenario where machine Alice wants to send machine Bob a machine-readible message, saying that some thermal probe (probe number
+Consider the scenario where machine Alice wants to send machine Bob a machine-readable message, saying that some thermal probe (probe number
 6) is currently reading 34C.

 With **JSON**, she might encode it like this: